#dark-matter

 An Outline of the Dark Matter Thesis | HackerNoon

-To explain Dark Matter, we introduce WIMP models that can bypass constraints and exhibit observable signatures in the future, focusing on relic density and detection challenges.
+WIMP models could explain dark matter by bypassing constraints and demonstrating observable signatures, focusing on relic density and direct detection challenges.

 fromBig Think